-However, if it becomes necessary that an educational trip may not be avoided, a parent must complete the "Educational Trip Request Form" which can be obtained at the school office or printed from the school website under the Parent Resources tab.
+However, if it becomes necessary that an educational trip may not be avoided, a parent must complete the "Educational Trip Request Form" Click Here for the Intermediate School Form or Click Here for the Primary School Form.
+These links can also be found on the district website under parent resources.
 Once the parent has completed the form, it must be submitted to the school administration and approved by the principal.
 Students may be granted up to ten (10) excused absences during the school term when such a trip is determined, by the principal, to serve an educational purpose.
 If a student misses more than ten (10) consecutive school days due to an educational trip, they will be unenrolled from school.
 Once the student returns from the trip, parents must re-enroll the student at the Chartiers Valley Central Office, located at 2030 Swallow Hill Road, Pittsburgh, PA 15220.